TileDB-Inc/TileDB-CF-Py/documentation/contributing.md

 * Run the formatting (`isort`, `black`) and linting tools (`flake8`, `mypy`) before submitting a final PR.
 Make sure that your contribution generally follows the format and naming conventions used by surrounding code.

-* Update the [HISTROY.md](HISTORY.md) with any changes/adds/removes to user-facing API or system behavior.
+* Update the HISTORY with any changes/adds/removes to user-facing API or system behavior.
 Make sure to note any non-backward compatible changes as a breaking change.

 * Submit a PR, writing a descriptive message.
 If a PR closes an open issue, reference the issue in the PR message (e.g. If an issue closes issue number 10, you would write `closes #10`)